 Can you earn rewards when buying gift cards with a credit card?

 Yes, you can earn rewards on gift card purchases with your credit card.
-One of the best strategies is to use a rewards credit card that will allow you to earn points or travel credits.
+One of the best strategies is to use a grocery credit card at an eligible grocery store.
+Certain store cards may also offer excellent rewards.
+And if you love the variety of new bonus categories, rotating-cashback cards may give you a few optimal months each year to buy gift cards.

 Pro tip: Double check if you earn bonus rewards on gift cards